 HazMat for aggressive, caustic chemicals

-Fine Fiber Sorbents, as opposed to standard coarse fiber sorbents, are a tightly woven net of eight layers of sorbent material.
-The resulting product is a superior performing sorbent in the critical areas of durability, absorption, and chemical retention.
-Fine Fiber Sorbents resist ripping and tearing, will absorb upwards to 16 times their weight, and will do this with little or no leakage.
+Compared to traditional coarse fiber sorbents, Fine Fiber Sorbents feature a tightly woven net comprising eight layers of sorbent material.
+This design results in a highly durable and superior-performing sorbent that excels in absorption and chemical retention.
+Fine Fiber Sorbents are resistant to ripping and tearing, absorbing up to 16 times their weight and effectively minimizing leakage.

-DENIOS DENSORB Fine Fiber Sorbents also come pre-packed in Emergency Spill Kits.
-These kits come in a variety of spill capacities and feature a mix of sorbent products- all designed to help you react quickly, efficiently, and effectively to spills ranging from a few ounces to many gallons.
+DENSORB Fine Fiber Sorbents also come pre-packed in Emergency Spill Kits.
+These kits come in various spill capacities and feature a mix of sorbent products designed to help you react quickly, efficiently, and effectively to spills ranging from a few ounces to many gallons.